laravel-enso/documentation/docs/README.md

 # create the .env file from the example and customize if needed
 cp .env.example .env

-# install the front-end dependencies
+# install the npm dependencies
 yarn

 # build the assets
 yarn build

-#or, for live reload
+#or, for live reload, you can use
 yarn serve
 ```